Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-email-notifications/_index.nb.md

 --data-raw '{
     "sendersReference": "ref-2023-12-02",
-    "subject": "Important notification regarding your organization, $recipientName$", "body": "Dear $recipientName$, This is an official notification regarding your organization, identified by the organization number $recipientNumber$.
-We kindly ask you to take the necessary actions.", "contentType": "Plain",
+    "subject": "Important notification regarding your organization, $recipientName$", "body": "Dear $recipientName$, this is an official notification regarding your organization, identified by the organization number $recipientNumber$.
+Please take the necessary actions.", "contentType": "Plain",
     "recipients":[{"organizationNumber":"311000179"}]
 }'